Conceptual model

-The term conceptual model refers to any model that is the direct output of a conceptualization or generalization process.
+Conceptual model is any model that is the direct output of a conceptualization or generalization process.
 Conceptual models are often abstractions of things in the real world, whether physical or social.
 Semantic studies are relevant to various stages of concept formation.
 Semantics is fundamentally a study of concepts, the meaning that thinking beings give to various elements of their experience.

 Overview

 Concept models and conceptual models

 The value of a conceptual model is usually directly proportional to how well it corresponds to a past, present, future, actual or potential state of affairs.
 A concept model (a model of a concept) is quite different because in order to be a good model it need not have this real world correspondence.
 In artificial intelligence, conceptual models and conceptual graphs are used for building expert systems and knowledge-based systems; here the analysts are concerned to represent expert opinion on what is true not their own ideas on what is true.